Yeonhova/Purple-Boomerang-Profreshers/README.md

 ## English or Pseudocode Description of Algorithm
-If the current position has a treasure, // base case decision for victory! return true.
+If the current position has a treasure, // base case decision for victory!
+	return true.

-If the the current positions is not legal, //base case decision for not a stepping stone! return false.
+Else, if the the current positions is not legal, //base case decision for not a stepping stone!
+	return false.

  else //recursive case

-  walk North
-    and invoke the recursive abstraction

-  walk East
-    and invoke the recursive abstraction

-  walk South
-    and invoke the recursive abstraction

-  walk West
+ Drop wall
+  	For each cardinal direction,
+      	move one step forwards
-    and invoke the recursive abstraction
+      	invoke the recursive abstraction
+      	move one step backwards
  return false //End

 ## Class(es), with fields and methods

 ## Version *n* wish list
+- All possible paths to solution
+- Shortest path to solution
+- Longest path to solution